40 Best Help Desk Solutions in 2026: Features, Pricing, Pros & Cons

 My take on LiveAgent:

-LiveAgent works best when voice support is a core channel.
-But it can get overwhelming whe you consider the fact that the platform has over 175 features.
+If phone is an active customer support channel for your business, LiveAgent works best.
+But it can get overwhelming when you consider the fact that the platform has over 175 features.
 Setting it up feels like a massive project.

 11. Gorgias: Best for e-commerce teams handling any sort of query